yang-luo-lab/yang-luo-lab.github.io/team/index.md

 We are actively looking for talented people with interests in statistical modelling, transcriptomics, proteomics, genomics and immunology to join the team.

-We are creative, hard-wroking, open and fun!
+We are creative, hard-working, open and fun!

 {% include section.html %}